ScottBrenner/cfn-lint-action/README.md

 ```

 ### GitHub Codespaces

-If you’re in [the Codespaces beta](https://github.com/features/codespaces/signup), you’ll see a “Code” button in the Code tab of this repository.
-The default codespace configuration automatically installs and configures all dependencies necessary for development of this project.
+The default Codespace configuration automatically installs and configures all dependencies necessary for development of this project.

 ## Contributing